justinhartman/justinhartman.github.io/_projects/bootstrap-4-boilerplate-template-kit-for-espresso.md

 Special thanks go out to the following people and projects.

-- [Bootstrap][bootstrap] - for the libraries and example code that is used in this project.
+- [Bootstrap][bootstrap] - for the framework and example code that is used in this project.
 Without them, this project wouldn't even exist.
 - [Espresso][espressoapp] - for their H5BP template that this was adapted from.
-- [Font Awesome][fontawesome] - the the best icon font library in the world.
+- [Font Awesome][fontawesome] - the best icon font library in the world.
 - [humans.txt][humans] - for the `humans.txt` boilerplate file.
 - [robotstxt][robots] - for the `robots.txt` file.
 - [H5BP][h5bp] - for providing the `.htaccess` file in the extras component.